Create Your First Agent

 • Tool description: Get number of tickets in a certain status.
 Only the following values for status are available: [''Open'', ''In Progress'', ''Closed''] (expression)

-• Function microflow: create a new microflow called Ticket_GetNumberOfTicketsInStatus
+• Function microflow: select the microflow called Ticket_GetNumberOfTicketsInStatus

 • Use return value: no

-You have now successfully added your first function microflow.
-If users ask how many tickets are in the Open status, the model can call the exposed function microflow and base the final answer on your Mendix database.
-When you restart the app and ask the agent, ‘How many tickets are open?’, a log should appear in your Studio Pro console indicating that your microflow was executed.
+When you restart the app and ask the agent “How many tickets are open?”, a log should appear in your Studio Pro console indicating that your microflow was executed.

 As a second function, the model can pass an identifier if the user asked for details of a specific ticket and the function returns the whole object as JSON to the model.